Feathers Hard and Soft

 Reading Time: 6 minutes

 Feathers, the crowning glory and most recognizable aspect of chickens!
-Hard or soft, hairlike in Silkies, they are both beautiful and useful.
+Hard or soft, hairlike in Silkies, feathers are both beautiful and useful.
 Feathers are the first thing you see on poultry.
 Their color and condition are defining characteristics.
 Clothes make the man, and feathers, to a great extent, make the bird.

 Feathers are poultry’s plumage.
 They come in many colors, solid and patterned.
 They vary in size, from the downy feathers of fluff through short head feathers to long, thin sickle feathers to the primaries on the wings.